Scille/parsec-cloud/docs/userguide/manage_devices.rst

     :align: center
     :alt: Export a recovery device

-You'll be able to download both the file and the passphrase.
+You'll be able to download both the Recovery File and the Secret Key.
 Make sure to get them both.

 .. caution::